-The logic of biometrics cannot be solely seen through the lens of technology, I propose.
-I would further claim that the deployment of/dependence on biometrics is linked to the desire for a pure bureaucratic rationality, which informs the new institutional design.
+The logic of biometrics cannot be solely seen through the lens of technology; we need to understand the political implicated in it.
+I would claim that the deployment of/ dependence on biometrics is linked to the desire for a pure bureaucratic rationality, which informs the new institutional design.

-Biometrics has been for some time now a key part of security discourse, and has its origin in eugenic practices (Maguire 2009).
-It was developed to identify, record and control the non-Europeans in colonised countries, specifically the dangerous margins [e.g. criminals] and delinquents (see Sengupta 2003 and Caplan 2001 for further discussion on this topic).
-It is governed by a principle of suspicion and combines the technologies of discipline (setting up norms of formal relationships) and the technologies of regulation and control (of flow and access).
+Biometrics is directly part of the security discourse, and has its origin in eugenic practices (Maguire 2009).
+It was developed to identify, record and control the non-Europeans in colonised countries, most often the dangerous margins [e.g. criminals] and delinquents were the targets (as already mentioned) (see Sengupta 2003 and Caplan 2001 for further discussion on this topic).
+It is governed by a principle of suspicion and combines the technologies of discipline (setting up the norms of formal relationships) and the technologies of regulation and control (of flow and access).
 This biometric technology has moved out of this particular sector to become universal, covering all residents of a country and being deployed in managing welfare programmes among other fields.
 We need to unravel the logics of biometrics to understand the changes that it desires to bring.

-If conventional politics emerged in the backdrop of cartographic, ethnographic and demographic surveys of the state, and the identities created in such practices were later politicised (the premise of Partha Chatterjee's political society), then the logic of biometrics stands apart from that populist political logic.
+If conventional politics of the demos emerged in the backdrop of the cartographic and ethnographic, including demographic surveys of the state, and the identities created in such practices were later politicised (the premise of Partha Chatterjee's political society, see Chatterjee 2004), then the logic of biometrics stands apart from that populist political logic.

 This conventional politics is about reconfiguring the ethics of recognition and redistribution.
-The representational order depends on contesting and negotiating an identity, which develops a (relativist) play of difference and requires the construction of (meta)-narrative(s).
+The representational order depends on contesting and negotiating an identity, which develops a (relativist) play of difference and requires the construction of (meta-)narrative(s) (Fuller 2003).
+It involves the role of contingency in confronting the Other, the need to acknowledge the singularity of the Other and to come in terms with the moral ambiguity involved in that process.

 The logic of biometrics signals a shift/rupture in that logic.
-Here, the difference is absolute and the entire exercise is geared towards overcoming contingency, contestation, and negotiation-an attempt to go beyond, and shield the institutions from, the messy body politics of democracy.
+Here, the difference is absolute and the entire exercise is geared towards overcoming contingency, contestation, and negotiation - an attempt to go beyond, and shield the institutions from, the messy bodypolitics of democracy.
+The epistemic objective of the biometric dispositif, like any other dispositifs, is to know and count the population over a territory (along with resources) to make the application of power effective and the apparatus scalable and interoperable.
+Biometrics establishes a difference, i.e. uniqueness, by using the algorithmic techniques of pattern matching.
+It attempts to completely map out the population of a given territory

-The epistemic objective of the biometric dispositif is to know and count the population over a territory (along with resources) to make the application of power effective and the apparatus scalable and interoperable.
-Biometrics establishes a difference, i.e. uniqueness, by using algorithmic techniques of pattern matching.
-It attempts to completely map out the population of a given territory (hence, mapping residents, not citizens) and render it as a rational (no fakes and duplicates) and transparent space.
-It can further accommodate various axes/vectors-cartographic, ethnographic, demographic, etc.-each of which can cross through the unique body, and can thereby together locate a particular body in a given space.
-It becomes like a crosshair: 16 you become a target.
-Thereafter, whether you become a target of a bullet, or of PDS rice, or some cash, does not matter for the biometric system.
+(hence, mapping residents, not citizens) and render it as a rational (no fakes and duplicates) and transparent space.
+It can further accommodate various axes/vectors - cartographic, ethnographic, demographic, etc. - each of which can cross through the unique body, and thereby together can locate a particular body in a given space.
+It becomes like a cross-hair9: you have become a target.
+Thereafter, whether you become a target of a bullet10, or PDS rice, or some cash, it does not matter for the biometric system.